-- A park ranger joins you for your full day of exploration in Glacier Bay National Park
+- Join a park ranger for a day of exploration in Glacier Bay National Park

 - Explore hidden coves by kayak and paddle board, keeping an eye out for sea lions, Dall’s porpoises, bears, and brightly-colored puffins

 - Kayak and hike in Icy Strait, keeping watch for whales and sea birds

 - Set off on land and sea explorations along Chichagof Island, home to the largest population of bears per square mile on Earth